 Enter your search criteria and click search.
 We recommend:

 - Using a first and last name, if possible

 - Entering a 5-year timeframe.
 This allows for differences between event registration and year of event

 - Keeping the timeframe narrow (e.g. around 5 years).
 A wide timeframe may make your results slow to come back or not work at all.
 You can refine the range if your first search gets no results.

 Can't find what you're looking for?

-- Using different criteria combinations in your search (or even using fewer criteria)
+- Different criteria combinations (or fewer criteria)

 - Different spellings or abbreviations of names (for example, Wm instead of William)

 - An asterisk (*) after a letter.
 This will search for all entries beginning with those letters (for example, W* or Wil*)

 - Leave out 'place of event' if you're unsure or having trouble finding your entry.
 It is a tricky search criterion as historical records often used an abbreviation.